sarazong/Metis_project5/README.md

 - gensim

 ### Possible impacts of your project:
-Provide relevant book recommendation to enhance reader experience
+Provide relevant book recommendation to enhance readers' experience